BrenKenna/TaskTide-Docs/docs/general/INSTALL.md

 Gradle wrapper scripts have been provided for both Windows & Linux in the event buliding from source is a requirement, or the repoistory is forked for development work.
 The following describes building TaskTide from source using Gradle.

 Different gradle installation scripts have been supplied which download and install gradle if necessary.
 Linux distributions should [run this script](/tasktide/gradlew), and Windows users should [run this script](/tasktide/gradlew.bat).

-The use grafle build automation would be more for development work with TaskTide using an IDE.
-These gradlew scripts open all of the build automation tooling such as assembly, testing etc.
+For context to the reader - The use of gradle build automation is optional, and would be more for development work with TaskTide using an IDE like NetBeans/Eclipse.
+These gradlew scripts open all of the build automation tooling such as assembly, TaskTide’s test taxonomy, and other build tasks thar supported its development.

 ```bash
 # Fetch TaskTide repo